 P.S.
 Because the saturated hydrocarbons have all single bonds, the molecules pack really well together.
 Thus, saturated compounds are usually solid at room temperature, like butter.
 Unsaturated compounds, like olve oil, can't pack as well and are therefore, liquid at room temperature.

 Transformation Tutoring is ready to help you to prepare for regents chemistry, as well as college general and organic chemistry.
-Our incredible chemistry tutors are available in Brooklyn, NYC and online.
+Our incredible chemistry tutors are available in Washington DC and online.
 Call 646-407-9078 to schedule your next session.